cnrosu/yt-ai-summariser/docs/SERVER_API.md

 ## Running the Server

-Install the dependencies listed in `setup_yt_ai.ps1` or run the setup scripts for your platform.
+Install Python 3.10 and install the packages from `requirements.txt` (or run the `setup_yt_ai.ps1` script).
 Then execute:
 ```bash
 python yt_ai_server.py
 ```
-The server will load the Whisper model on startup and listen on port `5010`.
+The server will load the faster-whisper model on startup and listen on port `5010`.